Cc618/Binary-Search-Everything/exercises/3_sticks.md

 | Total size | 6   | 10  | 6   |

 Hence, the score is $min(6, 10, 6) = 6$.
-It is possible to prove that this score is maximal.
+It is possible to prove that this score is maximum.

 ### Constraints
 - $1 \le N \le 10^5$